Political positions of Lisa Murkowski: Barack Obama administration

-Trump administration
+Donald Trump administration

 In September 2018, Murkowski was the lead cosponsor of the Nuclear Energy Leadership Act, a bill that promoted a "robust public-private partnerships among the federal government, leading research institutions and industry innovators" and provide a fast neutron source that was both versatile and reactor-based.

 In December 2018, Murkowski and Democrat Tom Carper introduced the Wood Heaters Emissions Reduction Act, a bill that reduced toxic air pollution in addition to protecting public health and backing an American jobs expansion.
 The bill also mandated that Indian tribal and rural communities are fairly represented as it pertained to the allocations of funds, Carper saying that the bill "ensures communities that rely on wood heaters have access to cleaner, more affordable ones, reduces toxic pollution in the air we all breathe and creates jobs here at home."

 In March 2019, Murkowski was an original cosponsor of a bipartisan bill intended to mandate the Environmental Protection Agency declare per- and polyfluoroalkyl substances as hazardous substances that could be addressed with cleanup funds via the EPA Superfund law in addition to forming a requirement that polluters undertake or pay for remediation within a year of the bill being enacted.

 In May 2019, along with Joe Manchin and Martha McSally, Murkowski introduced the American Mineral Security Act, a bill that would codify current methodology that was used by the United States to list critical minerals and require the aforementioned list to be updated at least once over a period of three years.
 McSally's office also stated the bill would mandate nationwide resource assessments for every critical mineral.

 On June 13, 2019, Murkowski, Joe Manchin, Rob Portman, and Cory Gardner introduced the Federal Energy and Water Management Performance Act of 2019, a bill intended to improve federal and energy water performance requirements as they pertained to federal buildings and form a Federal Energy Management Program.
 The bill also authorized FEMP through fiscal year 2030 and would set goals for energy and water reduction for the following decade.